Andy Anson: Goals Soccer Centres plc

-Anson has also served as a non-executive director of Belfast-based UTV Media, the British Olympic Association and the Racecourse Media Group.

 Lancashire County Cricket Club

 Anson was appointed chair of Lancashire County Cricket Club in 2020 after the death of David Hodgkiss from COVID.
 Anson's appointment was ratified at the 2021 AGM.
 In 2024, Anson was re-elected to the Board for a further three-year term, but at a board meeting held on 7th July 2025 announced his intention to resign following that summer's England v India test at Old Trafford.

+British Olympic Association

+Anson was appointed CEO of the British Olympic Association at a Board meeting in May 2019, before starting his role in November 2019.
+He had previously served as a non-executive director of the National Olympic Committee between 2011-2019.
+Anson announced his intention to step down as CEO in July 2025, to take up a new role with private equity business bd-capital.
+He left the British Olympic Association in October 2025.

+Sportscape Group

+Anson joined Sportscape Group as CEO in November 2025.
+Sportscape Group is a European sports e-commerce business co-owned by private equity companies Bridgepoint Group and bd-capital.